ojread/starforged/Journals/Session 0.md

 That's where I come in.
 I'm Curtis Nadir, previously an agent for the [[Silver Syndicate]], currently a miner operating out of [[Janus Station]], for the [[Obsidian Hammers]].
 Five years ago, a precursor vault was discovered on [[Dryad]] and I was sent in as part of the security team for the expedition.
 I was the only one to make it out before the entrance was sealed.

 We encountered strange energies and creatures in there that killed the rest of the team.
 I raced back to our ship, Elara Five which was altered somehow by the vault.
+There were strange symbols scrawled all over the walls and mysterious data in the nav computer that didn't make any sense.

 ```iron-vault-mechanics
 oracle-group name="Campaign Launch Oracles: New Campaign Launch Oracles" {